rdanyliw/ietf-pqc-transition/ietf115-pqc-next-steps-side-meeting.md

 * Discussion
   * Which tasks already have a home?
   * Which tasks need a home?
+    * What is the scale of this work?

 ## (3) Do we need a PQC Directorate?
 * Background: do we need to form directorate (akin to SECDIR) for PQC issues?